Approximate Newton policy gradient algorithms: Introduction

 \subsection{Contributions}

-In this paper, we investigate the quasi-Newton approach for solving \eqref{optim}.
-The main contributions of this paper are the following. \begin{itemize} \item First, we present a unified quasi-Newton type method for the policy optimization problem.
+In this paper, we investigate the approximate Newton approach for solving \eqref{optim}.
+The main contributions of this paper are the following. \begin{itemize} \item First, we present a unified approximate Newton method for the policy optimization problem.
 The main observation is to decompose the Hessian as a sum of a diagonal matrix and a remainder that vanishes at the optimal solution.
-This inspires us to use only the diagonal matrix in the quasi-Newton method.
-As a result, the proposed method not only leverage the second order information but also enjoys low computational cost due to the diagonal structure of the preconditioner used.
+This inspires us to use only the diagonal matrix in the approximate Newton method.
+As a result, the proposed method not only leverages the second-order information but also enjoys low computational cost due to the diagonal structure of the preconditioner used.
 When the negative Shannon entropy is used, this method reproduces the natural policy gradient (NPG) algorithm.
-For other forms of entropy regularization, this method results in brand new policy gradient algorithms.
+For other forms of entropy regularization, this method results in brand-new policy gradient algorithms.

-\item Second, we analyze the convergence property of the proposed quasi-Newton algorithms and demonstrate local quadratic convergence both theoretically and numerically.
-By leveraging the quasi-Newton framework \cite{dennis1974characterization}, we provide a simple and straightforward proof for quadratic convergence near the optimal policy.
-In the numerical tests, we verify that the proposed method leads to fast quadratic convergence even under small regularization and large discount rate (close to 1).
-Even for industrial-size problems with hundreds of thousands states, the quasi-Newton method converges in single-digit iterations and within a few minutes on a regular laptop.
-We also provide a proof for the global convergence of the quasi-Newton gradient flow to the optimal solutions. \end{itemize}
+\item Second, we analyze the convergence property of the proposed approximate Newton algorithms and demonstrate local quadratic convergence both theoretically and numerically.
+By leveraging the framework of Newton-type methods (see \cite{dennis1974characterization} for example), we provide a simple and straightforward proof for quadratic convergence near the optimal policy.
+In the numerical tests, we verify that the proposed method leads to fast quadratic convergence even under small regularization and large discount rates (close to 1).
+Even for industrial-size problems with hundreds of thousands of states, the approximate Newton method converges in single-digit iterations and within a few minutes on a regular laptop.
+We also prove the global convergence of the approximate Newton gradient flow to the optimal solutions. \end{itemize}